-The surging number of mega ships and sluggish global trade growth have recently forced even the largest VOCCs to restructure their service loops, reduce number of port of calls that have left shippers with fewer shipping options.
+The surging number of mega-ships and sluggish global trade growth has recently forced even the largest VOCCs to restructure their service loops, reduce the number of the port of calls that have left shippers with fewer shipping options.

 I met a seasoned salesman from a Freight Forwarder not too long ago who shared his secret recipe for selling their services for shippers.
 He said, “I just ask the magic question as; “Tell me where it hurts and we will make it go away” – Indeed, it says everything.

-Freight Forwarders that either access NVOCCs, or is an NVOCC, specialize in taking the hassle out of logistics, and offer up long list of value added services such as real time visibility, guaranteed on-time delivery, port-to-port deliveries. – Having said that there was an interesting article in The Loadstar back in June 2016 that quoted Rolf Niese, an indepedent senior consultant and previously Global Head of Logistics Operations at British American Tobacco saying “Shipping lines needed to imitate freight forwarders and offer a greater range of services, as well as differentiate their offering from competitors.”
+Freight Forwarders that either access NVOCCs, or is an NVOCC, specialize in taking the hassle out of logistics and offer up a long list of value-added services such as real-time visibility, guaranteed on-time delivery, port-to-port deliveries. – Having said that there was an interesting article in The Loadstar back in June 2016 that quoted Rolf Niese, an independent senior consultant and previously Global Head of Logistics Operations at British American Tobacco saying “Shipping lines needed to imitate freight forwarders and offer a greater range of services, as well as differentiate their offering from competitors.”

 Shippers, who do not have in-house logistics professionals can face a serious hole when trying to optimize their logistics operations.
 In many cases, these companies need to outsource their logistics responsibilities in order to respond to market volatility or fix any issues within their supply chain. . -- In my opinion, shippers with a fully outsourced business model are not only losing control of their own supply chain but are also leaving money on the table with every container shipped.